$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: -adic -functions

 \end{proposition}

-\begin{proof}Since the right hand side in the above formula is in $\C$, we will first prove that the left hand side, which is a priori a $p$-adic number, belongs in fact to the number field $E$ from \S \ref{ss:p-adic L-functions attached}.
+\begin{proof}Since the right hand side in the above formula is in $\C$, we will first prove that the left hand side, which is a priori a $p$-adic number, belongs in fact to $\iota_p(E)$.
+Denote by $\cL_{k,\sw}^\vee(E)$ the $G(\Q)$-construction of a local system attached to $L_{k,\sw}^\vee(E)$.
+Recall that $\cL_{k,\sw}^\vee(L)$ denotes the local system attached to $L_{k,\sw}^\vee(L)$ by the $K_p$-construction.
+The following diagram commutes: